RampantCereal/Bathroom-Butler-C--/README.md

 # Bathroom Butler C++
  A C++ retro game

-This was originally a first-week project in a course in game development imparted by Javier Agenjo from UPF, the first project was organized like a game jam, the theme was FAMILY.
-The basis of the project was his framework which wraps around SDL2 and some of OpenGL's functionality.
+This was originally a first-week project in a course in game development imparted by Javier Agenjo from UPF, the first project was organized like a game jam, the theme was FAMILY and the requirements were 2D graphics, low window res and it had to be playable with as many buttons as a NES controller had.
+The basis of the project was Javier Agenjo's framework which wraps around SDL2 and some of OpenGL's functionality.

 A small arcade-like game about managing the queue of a bathroom.